trackit/terraform-boilerplate/README.md

 <p>
 </p>

-> Terraform boilerplate is a Trackit repository which is going to help DevOps deploying infrastructure on AWS
+> Terraform boilerplate is a repository aiming to help DevOps to deploy infrastructure on AWS

 ## Terraform